denisgat/Digital-Clock/README.md

 <!-- paragraphs -->

-This Project is a digital clock website utilizing HTML, CSS, and JS to create a digital clock that reads hours,minutes, and seconds in realtime without refreshing.
+This Project is a digital clock website utilizing HTML, CSS, and JS to create a digital clock that is setup as a countdown timer.